squid-cache/squid-cache.github.io/Features/CyclicObjectStorageSystem.rst

 '''The default is to leave the maxfullbufs option as unlimited (ie we can always accept new objects).'''

+== Store index rebuilding ==

+The current (Squid 2.6) COSS implementation needs to scan the whole data-file to rebuild the object index, which happens every time squid is reconfigured or rotates the logfiles.
+This implies a spike in CPU load when those activities are performed.

 == Examples ==
 {{{